bishar08/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-Hi there, I am Faris, an IT Professional.
+Hi there, I am Bishar, an IT Professional.
 Welcome to my first tutorial on setting up osTicket.
 This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />

 <h2>What is osTicket?</h2>